 You dim sum, you lose some

-Dim Sum.
-A Hong Kong classic, there’s a dish for everyone, and it’s the perfect food to enjoy with family and friends.
-With so many amazing dim sum spots in the city, we’ve rounded up a few of our favourites, so whenever a last minute family lunch pops up, you’ll know just where to head…
+Dim sum.
+A Hong Kong classic.
+Whether you’re on the hunt for something for yourself or something to share, there’s something for everyone, especially when there’s a crowd.
+With its literal translation being “a little bit of heart”, it’s no wonder they’re a Cantonese comfort go-to.
+And with so many amazing dim sum spots in the city, we’ve rounded up a few of our favourites, so whenever you need just a little more heart in your life, or if a last minute family brunch pops up, you’ll know where to head…

 Tien Yi Chinese Restaurant – Best for Family Gatherings

 A firm favourite amongst the team is Tien Yi in Pacific Place.
 Always bustling with family gatherings on the weekend, it’s a great spot to bring visitors as the unique and modern takes on the old classics are (dare we say!) better than the original.
 A must-order for us is the Fried Rice Rolls with XO Sauce served in a piping hot stone bowl.
 Sumptuous and totally satisfying.
 Another great option is the Korean Kimchi Chicken Spring Rolls – crunchy, tart and a slightly spicy.
 You also can’t go wrong with ordering the Honey Stewed Barbecue Pork aka char siu.
 At a reasonable, but slightly higher cost than typical dim sum, this spot is worth it for the special dishes and friendly staff.
 Plus, the receptionists always have balloons on hand for your little ones!

 Opening Hours: 11am to 11pm Monday to Saturday, 9am to 11pm Sundays and public holidays